 Earlier this week, we hosted an AMA session on Reddit as a follow-up to last month’s release of the open source code for our Layer 2 Exchange (L2X) Protocol.The response was overwhelming and we’d like to thank everyone that participated in the discussion.

 Before the AMA, we received quite a few questions from the community on what type of questions they could ask.
-“I’m not very technical, but I’m an investor, can I still participate?”
+“I’m not very technical, but I’m a token holder, can I still participate?”
 For those that don’t know, AMA stands for “Ask Me Anything”!

 And ask you did!
 We received a total of 110 questions over the 24-hour session.
 About a third of them were related to our technology, such as new features being added to the latest version of the L2X, while a little under 20% asked about business development such as updates on partnerships.
 The rest (50%) were general questions relating to OAX — like our upcoming plans and milestones.

 Many of you also provided feedback and expressed an interest in our project’s future plans — rest assured, we are reviewing them internally and will share more updates with you when they are confirmed.
 Keep an eye out for our posts to come, as we hope to go into further detail on some of the frequently asked questions we received during the AMA.

 Once again, we would like to thank everyone for taking part in the AMA.
 We hope the information provided can help you understand more about the objectives of OAX Foundation, including addressing the four key areas in the development of decentralized exchanges: trust, speed, scalability and interoperability.